kscherer/kscherer.github.com/_posts/2019-10-18-building-a-multi-node-build-cluster.md

 commercial product because each CVE would impose additional non business value work on our team.

+## Docker and the root access problem

+Docker is an amazing tool and has completely transformed the way I work.
+One major problem is that giving a build script access to run Docker is equivalent to giving root on the machine.
+Since most build clusters are internal systems running mostly trusted code it isn't a huge problem, but I have always been interested in alternatives.
+Recently Podman and rootless Docker have announced support for user namespaces.
+I was able to do a Yocto build using Podman and user namespaces with the 4.18 kernel so huge progress has been made.
+I would prefer that the build system required as little root access as possible, so I will continue to investigate using rootless Podman and/or Docker.

 ## Breaking down the problem

 At its core, Jenkins is a cluster manager and a batch job